 It is vital you add internal links to your article to distribute PageRank.
-This will signal to Google that this page is valuable and should be crawled and indexed because it has valuable information on it.
+This will signal to Google that this page is valuable and should be crawled and indexed because it has valuable information.

 Another trust signal is that you have an SSL certificate installed and maintained.
 An SSL shows you are keeping your website maintained and updated, plus that you care about users’ data.

 Ensure your website is easy to navigate.
 If a user has a difficult time finding pages, the trust signals will lower.
-Ask someone unfamiliar with the website to locate a webpage; if they have difficulty, you know you have something to fix.
+Ask someone unfamiliar with the website to locate a web page; you know you have something to fix if they have difficulty.

 7. Video Explainers

 Primary schools use Show and Tell in class because it works.
 Videos show how you are going to accomplish your service or how great your product is.
 When someone sees an explainer video, it transfers Authority to the presenter.

 Allow users to search for content on your website.
 Don’t constrict; you want users to show you want people are looking for instead of telling them what is popular.
 User data is invaluable to businesses looking to grow their market share.